Primary School Liaison

-The Arthur Terry School takes pride in its effective discipline policies.
+The Arthur Terry School takes pride in its effective praise and behaviour policies.
 The school relies upon each individual student following a responsible code of behaviour as well as specific school rules.
 Similarly, parents are advised that verbal abuse and intimidation of anyone will not be tolerated.
 By far, the best method of encouraging good behaviour and high standards of effort and attainment is through recognition and praise; the school has developed a system of rewards to this end.
 The school’s code of conduct is available on request.
 At times students are required to do detention after school for up to 30 minutes.
 Please refer to Go4Schools or your child’s planner for details.